ibm-cloud-docs/secrets-manager/vault-kv-api.md

 | `secret_name` | The name of the key-value secret. |
 | `Vault-Token` | The authentication token that is retrieved from Vault. |
 | `versions` | The specified versions that are to be deleted. |
-{: caption="Delete specified versions of a key-value secret request parameters" caption-side="top"}
+{: caption="Delete specified versions of a key-value secret request parameters" caption-side="bottom"}

 ### Example response